teenbress/Advanced-Machine-Learning/Capstone Project/README.md

 # Skin Cancer Detection
 ### What is this all about?
-The aim of this project is to detect **skin lesions** using a deep learning model.
+The aim of this project is to detect **skin lesions** using a deep learning CNN model with Keras.
 This project is a part of the ongoing **Advanced Machine Learning**.

 ### Introduction
 Any type of cancer is somehow deeply dangerous if not deadly.
 To see how bad the situation is, let us look at some of the stats given by the [skin cancer organization](https://www.skincancer.org/skin-cancer-information/):